I have just returned from the beach where I was leapt upon by a huge wet labrador.

 Whichever remote electric training collar you opt for be sure to avoid traditional “shock collars,” and instead opt for a product that delivers a tone, vibration or other humane stimulation.

 Below is an excellent video on how to use the et-300.
-Please note: the trainer from the UK has replaced the origina; cover with his own brand name.
-The et-300 is the collar being used.
+Please note: the trainer from the UK has replaced the original; cover with his own brand name.

 Are Electric Training Collars Cruel?